 The time helps her control when she turns her lights on and off.
 It’s another adjustment, but after everything she’s been through, she’s doesn’t complain about that.
 Having brain cancer, lung cancer and sinus cancer, the seven time cancer survivor doesn’t mind a time change.
 “I know it’s still dark now in the mornings and I listen to when they say what time the sun comes up and goes down so I know when to flip the lights on if my husband’s not home for security.”

 Her husband, Bill has been by her side for almost 20 years now.
 The two met 20 years ago and have been married almost 18 years.
 Tracy remembers very well when they met.
 “The amazing thing was he never looked at my blindness.
 He looked at me.”

 She has hard days.
 But she has turned her experiences into something meaningful.
 She easily fell into the role of a motivational speaker, sharing her struggles to help others.
 “There’s times when people out here need to hear what someone has been through and how we got through it and what helps us celebrate each day that we have been blessed with.”

 Tracy has done motivational talks at places like schools and churches.
 She’s now looking for bigger venues.
-If you have any interest in talking with Tracy about venues, contact her at Tracy1104@frontier.com
+If you have any interest in talking with Tracy, contact her at Tracy1104@frontier.com